o-jasper/Various/dotbin/readme.md

 # Bunch of stuff in by `~/.bin` directory
-I have added  to `PWD=$PWD:~/.bin/` to `~/.bashrc` of course.
+I have added  to `PWD=$PWD:~/.bin/` to `~/.bashrc`.
 Some of these are attached to key bindings.
 How to set those depends on your windowing system.

 I put all these scripts into the public domain.